bv1998/batter-mix/README.md

 ### _How to Use_

 To use in your project you will need to use the scss function of import.
-In order to use the code below it must be in the same folder as your `main.scss` file.
+In order to use the code below it must be in the same folder as your main .scss file.

 ```scss
 @import 'mixins';